 Under the direction of a member of the HSSP faculty or faculty sponsor approved by HSSP's chair, students will conduct an intensive laboratory or field-based project that culminates in a 20- to 25-page research paper relating the research to science, society and policy.
 This requires a one-semester commitment.

-The project requires collection of primary data or use of existing data set (with permission from advising professor) for analysis, not limited to library research or literature review.
+The project requires collection of primary data or use of existing data set (with permission from advising professor) for analysis.
 Literature reviews and library-based projects are not appropriate for HSSP 98.

 Option 3: HSSP 98a/b (Study Abroad)

-Field work performed during a study-abroad program may be appropriate.
-Students interested in this option must speak with the HSSP Program Chair in the semester prior to the study abroad program.
+Field work performed during a study-abroad program may satisfy the HOE requirement.
+Students interested in this option must speak with the HSSP Study Abroad Liaison and Internship Instructor in the semester prior to the study abroad program.
 The program will be reviewed to ensure it meets criteria for a hands-on experience in a health-related field.
-Upon completion of the study abroad experience, students must submit a 20-25 page paper to the Program Chair.
+Upon completion of the study abroad experience, students must submit a 20-25 page paper to the HSSP Study Abroad Liaison.
 This paper will be reviewed to ensure programmatic requirements are met.
 If met, the Hands-On Experience requirement will be fulfilled.

 Option 4: HSSP 99d (Field-based Senior Research)

-Under the direction of a member of the HSSP faculty, each student will conduct an original health-related research project field and data based and write a thesis.
-Students who select this option will register for two semesters, one of which will count toward the major requirements.
-This option can be used for students who wish to seek HSSP Honors" (see honors requirements).
-Students who complete their internship requirement thriough the other options may still be eligible to undertake senior honors thesis research.
+With the approval of the HSSP chair and under the direction of a member of the HSSP faculty, each student will conduct an original health-related research project field and data based and write a thesis.
+Students who select this option will register for HSSP 99d in both of their two final semesters, one of which will count toward the major requirements.
+This option can be used for students who wish to seek HSSP Honors (see honors requirements).
+Students who complete their internship requirement through the other options may still be eligible to undertake senior honors thesis research.
 Please see HSSP Senior Thesis Guidelines for more details.